jbk708/dx-vep/Readme.md

 <!-- dx-header -->
-# Vep (DNAnexus Platform App)
+# VEP (DNAnexus Platform App)

-A VEP (Ensembl Variant Effect Predictor) app for the DNA Nexus Platform Edit
+A VEP (Ensembl Variant Effect Predictor) app for the DNA Nexus Platform

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see